Replication Architecture

 - Transaction record: GONE

-- CDC entries: GONE
+- CDC manifest and reclaimed segment ranges: GONE

 - SQLite data: balance=75 for id=1 (permanent)GC blocked by lagging peer: